Myriad Editions: First Drafts and First Graphic Novel Competition

 As part of Myriad Editions' stated mission to support new writers and uncover new talent they organise two competitions for work in progress, in order to enable promising writers to benefit from constructive and professional feedback at an early stage in their careers.

 The First Drafts competition (formerly called the Writer's Retreat Competition) has since 2010 been open to all writers who have not yet published or self-published a book of fiction to submit a prose fiction work-in-progress, the prize being a week-long writing retreat at West Dean College, near Chichester, in addition to detailed editorial feedback and mentoring by a Myriad author.
 A special edition of the First Drafts competition in 2018 invited submissions from women writers of African heritage, with the opportunity to win a place in New Daughters of Africa, edited by Margaret Busby.
-In November 2018 Rutendo Chabikwa and Anni Domingo were announced as the joint winners.
+In November 2018, Rutendo Chabikwa and Anni Domingo were announced as the joint winners.

-The First Graphic Novel Competition, held every two years, offers winners "the opportunity to develop their work with Myriad’s creative and editorial team, with a view to future publication".
+The First Graphic Novel Competition, held every two years, offers winners "the opportunity to develop their work with Myriad's creative and editorial team, with a view to future publication".
 The prize was first awarded in 2012, with the winner being published by Myriad the following year.

 Myriad Comic Cuts

-In 2017 Myriad teamed up with comedy television company Roughcut Television to launch the Myriad Comic Cuts graphic novel competition to find comedy drama scripts in graphic novel form that can be developed into a comic drama series for television.
+In 2017, Myriad teamed up with comedy television company Roughcut Television to launch the Myriad Comic Cuts graphic novel competition to find comedy drama scripts in graphic novel form that can be developed into a comic drama series for television.

 Mission and current focus

 Myriad Editions states that its mission is "to make the personal political and the local international... to find new ways of seeing the world and our place within it.
 To this end, we are proud to publish extraordinary storytellers and their remarkable work—fiction or nonfiction, mapped, drawn or written, these are books for our times."
 A 2018 article described the company as "that rarest of beasts: a publisher that not only pushes the boundaries of what can be said, but also how we go about speaking.
 They produce new ways of seeing the world, through graphic novels, extraordinary fiction, explorative non-fiction, and even atlases."
-Publishing director Candida Lacey has said: "Today it feels more important than ever to find new ways of seeing the world and our place within it.
+As publishing director, Candida Lacey said: "Today it feels more important than ever to find new ways of seeing the world and our place within it.
 We're interested in the story an author is telling, not whether the book is fiction or nonfiction, mapped, drawn or written.
 We need new ways of understanding the past and its relevance to the present; new ways of highlighting inequality and injustice; new ways to make the world a better place."

 Notable Myriad authors include Lisa Allen-Agostini, Isabel Ashdown, Sefi Atta, Elleke Boehmer, Margaret Busby, Kate Charlesworth, Darryl Cunningham, Cynthia Enloe, Kate Evans, Lorna Goodison, Elizabeth Haynes, Kathryn Heyman, Ed Hillyer, Manu Joseph, Panos Karnezis, Jonathan Kemp, Susheila Nasta, Tony Peake, Woodrow Phoenix, Nicola Streeten and Lesley Thomson.